-- 44. All employees, with a contract of employment are enrolled into the Local Government Pension Scheme (managed by Essex County Council).
+- 42. All employees, with a contract of employment are enrolled into the Local Government Pension Scheme (managed by Essex County Council).
 Details of contributions rates are set out below, these are set by the Administering Authority ECC.
-Eligible workers who have opted out of the scheme will be automatically re-enrolled providing they meet the auto enrolment criteria. - The Council has the option to adopt a number of statutory discretions under the:- - (a) The Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006. - (b) The Local Government Pension Scheme (Administration) Regulations 2014. - The Local Government (Discretionary Payments) Regulations 1996 (c) (as amended) (Organisational Change Policy). - 46.
+Eligible workers who have opted out of the scheme will be automatically re-enrolled providing they meet the auto enrolment criteria which occurs every three years. - 43.
+The Council has the option to adopt a number of statutory discretions under the:- - (a) The Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006. - (b) The Local Government Pension Scheme (Administration) Regulations 2014. - (c) The Local Government (Discretionary Payments) Regulations 1996 (as amended) (Organisational Change Policy). - 44.
 Current policies are available on the Council's official website.
 The Council commits to review and revise as necessary, the written policy statements on how it will exercise the various discretions provided by the LGPS scheme.

-Any discretions are subject to change, either in line with any change in regulations or by due consideration of the Council.
+Any discretions are subject to change, either in line with any change in regulations or by due consideration of the Council under the Chief Executive.
 These provisions do not confer any contractual rights.
 The Council will exercise discretion to minimise exposure to additional costs.

-The exception to this is the multipliers and calculation of weekly pay used for voluntary and compulsory redundancy payments this policy follows the position adopted by most Councils. - The Council's policies on Flexible Retirement, Organisational Change and Redundancy Payments are available on the Council's official website.
-The Council has committed to review affected policies following the enactment of The Restriction of Public Sector Exit Payments Regulations 2020.
-At the time of preparing this statement interim guidance has been released and has been directed to be followed until the Ministry of Housing, Communities and Local Government (MHCLG) regulations come into force which is currently expected following a number of outstanding judicial reviews.
+- 45. The exception to this is the multipliers and calculation of weekly pay used for voluntary and compulsory redundancy payments this policy follows the position adopted by most Councils basing the calculation on 1.5 x actual salary.
+This scheme may be amended from time to time subject to Chief Executive approval. - 46.
+The Council's policies on Flexible Retirement (subject to review at time of publication), Organisational Change and Redundancy Payments are available on the Council's official website.
+Since the publication and agreement of the last Pay Policy (2021/22) the Restriction of Public Sector Exit Payments Regulations 2020 (which had come into force on 4 November 2020), were revoked by Government on 19 March 2021.
+The Council had no affected cases.